wootx/ProgrammingAssignment3/CodeBook.md

 ## Identifiers

 * `Subject` - Test subject's unique Id
-* `Activity` - Theh type of activity performed by the subject during the capturing of the measurements.
+* `Activity` - The type of activity performed by the subject during the capturing of the measurements.

 ## Types of Measurements